Amazon brings in-skill purchasing to Alexa kid skills

 Amazon says that Alexa customers using FreeTime, a service which allows parents to review their kids’ activity, put time limits on their usage, or block songs with explicit lyrics on Amazon Music, won’t receive offers to purchase premium content within skills.
 As for subscribers to FreeTime Unlimited, a premium offering that adds access to ad-free radio or playlists, alarms from Disney and Nickelodeon characters, and skills from National Geographic, Nickelodeon, and others, they’ll get many of these premium experiences automatically as part of their plan at no additional cost.

-ISP encompasses two types of goods and services: one-time purchases or entitlements, subscriptions.
+ISP encompasses two types of goods and services: one-time purchases or entitlements, and subscriptions.
 (Consumables — i.e., content that can be purchased, depleted, and purchased again — aren’t available for kid skills at this time.)
 Items run the gamut from hints in a trivia app and expansion packs in an adventure game to a monthly subscription and premium features.
 Developers supply the list of offerings and prices and receive a 70% cut of the list price.

 Earlier this year, Alexa brought in-skill purchasing to the U.K., Germany, and Japan, and it rolled out new tools designed to make it easier for developers to insert ISP.
 The Alexa Developers Console — the dashboard from which Alexa skills can be created, modified, and deleted semi-autonomously — can now add in-skill purchasing directly to apps, obviating the need to hand-code them via a command-line interface.